i-love-flamingo/flamingo-carotene/packages/flamingo-carotene-webpack-svg-sprite/README.md

 #### What is $useRatio for?

-If turned on the wrapping element will get ```padding-top``` with percentage base ratio calculated from the provided width and height.
+If turned on, the wrapping element will get ```padding-top``` with percentage based ratio calculated from the provided width and height.